Reviews You Can Rely On

 Analysis and Test Results

 Running shoes are often designed with a specific purpose.
 Max-cushioned shoes are designed to eat up mileage while providing excellent comfort.
 Race shoes are designed for speed at the expense of everything else.
-It doesn't make sense to buy a race shoe for your easy runs (actually, it could be dangerous), so we'll break down each performance metric into three categories: Daily Trainers, Max-Cushioned Trainers, and Race Shoes.
+It doesn't make sense to buy a race shoe for your easy runs, so we'll break down each performance metric into three categories: Daily Trainers, Max-Cushioned Trainers, and Race Shoes.

-Between our article on buying advice for running shoes and our detailed reviews, we believe you'll find the best running shoe for your needs and budget here.
+Between our article on how to choose running shoes and our detailed reviews, we believe you'll find the best running shoe for your needs and budget here.
 Read on to see how each contender performs in the different test metrics.

 What's the Best Value?